 Characterization Marches On: most noticeable with Chief - he used to be simply a Small Name, Big EgoFan DumbDitz, but then he started realizing that he is not as good at Halo as he previously thought.
 And he has recently got a tiny grasp of sarcasm (not that he makes use of it very frequently).
 His relationship with Arbiter has been changing over time, too.
 See also Author Avatar above.

-An example in Season 5 is the player Chief met in "Time Wasters" and other earlier episodes who called him out for being bad at Halo.
+An example in season 5 is Timothy, the player Chief met in "Time Wasters" and other earlier episodes who called him out for being bad at Halo.
 In the penultimate episode he turns out to be a member of an organization of underground hackers and takes Arbiter and Chief to the organization after they got kicked from the server that Trent and Claire's wedding is taking place in.

 Evil Counterpart: In season 6, Arbiter's would be Clyde (both have Elite models).
 Chief's however is disputed; Adam would most likely fit since the two have the same cringeworthy sense of humor and are naturally apathetic when it comes to the feelings of others.